Oceans cover 71% of our planet.

 Changing faces

 First of all, it wouldn't be so green for extremely long.
-With no water supply, all vegetation would soon long vanish, and the world would take after a tarnish dot, as opposed to a green and blue one.
-Clouds would stop to form, and precipitation would stop as an actual result, implying that the weather would be directed predominantly by wind patterns.
+With no water supply, all vegetation would soon long vanish, and the world would take after a tarnished dot instead of a green and blue one.
+Clouds would stop forming, and precipitation would stop, implying that wind patterns would predominantly direct the weather.

-For sure, other than changes in wind force, the environment would take after one unending summer, yet not the shorts-and-shirt, situation kind; the flesh-meltingly hot one.
+Besides changes in wind force, the environment would take after one unending summer, yet not the shorts-and-shirt situation kind, the flesh-meltingly hot one.
 The oceans of the world comprise the greatest deposits of carbon (and recently, it was tracked down that Arctic melting released nitrous oxides (NO2) and sulfur dioxide (SO2), also).
-With these "sinks" gone, the greenhouse gases would have a field day, and temperatures would go out of control.

-The shortfall of vegetation would add to the issue (since plants would not change over carbon dioxide (CO2) into oxygen), along these lines compounding the circumstance.
+Vegetation shortages would add to the issue (since plants do not convert carbon dioxide (CO2) into oxygen), compounding the circumstance.
 The present environmental change issues would appear to be tiny fry in correlation.

 Fewer volcanoes, more mountains

-Additionally, when the volcano has been shaped, water likewise assumes a necessary part in its instability.
-At high temperatures and high tensions, the liquid inside the Earth's crust becomes magma, bringing about emissions like the one at Vesuvius, which was accomplished for helpless old Pompeii.
+When a volcano has been formed, water likewise plays a necessary role in its instability.
+The liquid inside the Earth's crust becomes magma at high temperatures and tensions, producing emissions like those at Vesuvius, which was accomplished for helpless old Pompeii.

-In this way, with no sea to burden plates and no water to control eruptions, the world is left with a progression of extraordinarily high mountain edges any time two tectonic plates are impacted.
-Such an interaction would require centuries to happen.
+Such an interaction would require centuries to occur.
 However, the outcome would be a desert-like, infertile world populated by spiky edges and gulfing channels.

 We Can Still Do Something

-Knowing what the possibilities hold once the world’s oceans’ all dried up is terrifying.
-It is beyond unimaginable that once this takes place, the flesh-melting sensation is the best description you can get!
+Knowing what the possibilities hold once the world’s oceans all dried up is terrifying.
+It is unimaginable that the flesh-melting sensation is the best description you can get once this occurs!

 On a lighter note, it is good that scientists have thought of this possibility.
-It serves as an ample warning to all the more to take care of the Earth.
-Even so, theories have surfaced that the planet might experience it is a slight chance.
+It is an ample warning to everyone to take care of the Earth.
+Even so, theories have surfaced that the planet might experience it with a slight chance.
 Nothing would go wrong if people go hand-in-hand against harming it.

-It is good that we have satellites, buoys, underwater vehicles, ship tracks, submarines, and a host of other resources dedicated to understanding our oceans.
-This way, we can be informed of what is happening now and then.
+It is good that we have satellites, buoys, underwater vehicles, ship tracks, submarines, and other resources dedicated to understanding our oceans.
+This way, we can be informed about what is happening now and in the future.